adamfeuer/ADS129x-tools/README.md

 This software would not be possible without the help of many people:

-* Kendrick Shaw, Ace Medlock, and Eric Herman (ADS1298.h header file and some parts of the ADS1298 driver, see [OpenHardwareExG project](https://github.com/OpenElectronicsLab/OpenHardwareExG) for more info
+* Kendrick Shaw, Ace Medlock, and Eric Herman (parts of the ADS129x.h header file and some parts of the ADS129x driver, see [OpenHardwareExG project](https://github.com/OpenElectronicsLab/OpenHardwareExG) for more info.
 * Chris Rorden (some parts of the ADS1298 driver)
 * Stefan Rado (SerialCommand library)
 * Steven Cogswell (SerialCommand library)